The #1 conference for localization professionals, networking, and industry innovation

 Erik Bremer leads Dell’s Content Engineering & Translation organization (CE&T), a 300+ member organization responsible for technical product content and globalization of Dell’s products and services.
 He brings over two decades of leadership in business transformation, leveraging technology to streamline operations through simplification, automation, and a data-centric approach.
 Under his leadership, CE&T has advanced a modern information experience powered by GenAI at scale, delivering smarter, faster, globally consistent content.
 He champions innovation and governance frameworks that enable enterprise-wide adoption of AI solutions, ensuring Dell remains at the forefront of global content strategy and operational excellence.

 Elena Carpanese is a localization leader with several years of experience in global content strategy and multilingual delivery.
-At DeepL for the past five years, she’s helped build and manage the localization team, scaling operations across 15+ markets.
+She spent the last five years at DeepL, where she helped build and manage the localization team, scaling operations across 15+ markets.
 Fluent in English, Italian, Spanish and German, Elena is passionate about how language and technology intersect, and is committed to using AI in localization with a focus on people and cultures.

 Marcus is passionate about the intersection of language and technology, and have been in this space for much of his career.
 With a background in both technology and linguistics, he is eager to continue to engage with the evolving worlds of technology and global content.